vansh106/portfolio/resume.md

 HTML, CSS and Js
  - Optimized API using threading, containerized, deployed, automated the API on server.
  - Increased APK analysis speed by 40% through optimization of open-source projects, eliminating redundancy
+ - Designed and implemented a comprehensive Fediverse analysis system, collecting daily data and storing it efficiently in a SQL database.
+ - Developed dynamic frontend visualizations using Chart.js to showcase insightful Fediverse usage statistics and trends.
+ - Established CI/CD pipelines with GitHub Actions, and deployment to improve development efficiency.

 ## MoLog
 ### <span>Android Developer</span> <span style="margin-left: 18%;">Jun 2022 - Sept 2022</span>